jbeima/RatRig-Upgrades/defineneeds.md

 # Defining the needs for your printer

-You have to sort out what is your real need.
+You have to sort out what are your real needs.
-Upgrade can satisfy a specefic fonction or need but always get a drawback, most of the time.
+Upgrade can satisfy a specific fonction or need but always get a drawback, most of the time.

 Example!